Have you, a friend, or a loved one been arrested and charged with a theft crime in Fort Worth?

 Did you receive something of value from someone that you did not know was stolen?
 Being in possession of stolen property is not, by itself, sufficient to prove the crime of theft.
 A classic example of this situation is when someone takes property to a pawn shop and pawns the item.
 Once the pawn shop employee discovers the item was reported stolen, the police are called and they are arrested.
 Is this enough to charge and convict for theft?
 NO!
 In this situation, the prosecutor must prove beyond a reasonable doubt that you are linked to the actual theft.
 You need to hire an experienced and aggressive theft attorney to expose the fact that although you may be guilty of the lesser crime of being in possession of stolen property, there is insufficient evidence to establish that you committed the crime of theft under Texas law.

 If you, a friend, or a family member has been charged with a theft crime do not make the mistake of representing yourself.
-Contact the Hampton Law Firm now to ensure that you have an aggressive theft charge defense lawyer protecting your good name and future employment opportunities.
-At the Hampton Law Firm, you have the opportunity to work with a criminal defense team of 5 Former Prosecutors with over 80 years of criminal law experience and over 500 criminal jury trials.
+Contact the Fort Worth criminal Defense Attorneys, PLLC now to ensure that you have an aggressive theft crimes lawyer protecting your good name and future employment opportunities.
+At the Hampton Criminal Defense Attorneys, PLLC, you have the opportunity to work with a criminal defense team of 5 Former Prosecutors with over 80 years of criminal law experience and over 500 criminal jury trials.
 We understand what you are going through and look forward to putting together a customized defense strategy to help you maintain your freedom and clear your criminal record.
-Contact the Hampton Law Firm now for a free and confidential consultation.
+Contact the Hampton Criminal Defense Attorneys, PLLC now for a free and confidential consultation.

-Contact the Hampton Law Firm now for a free and confidential consultation.
+Contact the Hampton Criminal Defense Attorneys, PLLC now for a free and confidential consultation.